Toolkit ShelfFind

 Inputs used

-Average daily balance, APR, Billing cycle days, Monthly payment
+Average daily balance, APR, Days in billing cycle, Monthly payment

 Limitations